BuggerBugs/BuggerBugs/README.md

 Languages: C, C++, Java, TypeScript, Python

-Connect with me via linkedin or my email at asodbugger@gmail.com!
+Connect with me via my LinkedIn link, or email me at asodbugger@gmail.com!

 <!---
 BuggerBugs/BuggerBugs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.